Hyperbolic energy and Maskit gluings: Hyperbolic mass

 \subsection{Noncompact boundaries}

 When defining hyperbolic mass, it is usual to assume, and we did, that the conformal boundary at infinity is compact.
-This is done for convenience: when the boundary manifold is compact, to obtain convergence of the integrals defining mass it suffices to impose decay conditions of the metric $g$ to the asymptotic background $b$.
+This is done for convenience: when the boundary manifold is compact, to obtain convergence of the integrals defining mass it suffices to impose conditions on the rate of decay of the metric $g$ to the asymptotic background $b$.
 If the boundary manifold were not compact, one would need to impose further decay conditions in the non-compact directions at the boundary.
 However, it is not clear what conditions are relevant for physically interesting fields.

 Now, our ``exotic gluings'' construction in~\cite{ChDelayExotic} creates an open neighbourhood, say $\mcO$, of a subset of the conformal boundary at infinity, such that the metric is conformal to the hyperbolic one in $\mcO$.
 One can then create non-trivial non-compact boundary manifolds by removing closed sets, say $\Sigma$, from the boundary at infinity inside $\partial M\cap \mcO$ and changing the asymptotic background $b$ to a new background $\overline b$ on $\partial M \setminus \Sigma$.
 A simple non-trivial example is provided by taking $\partial M$ to be a two-dimensional torus, $\Sigma$ to be a finite collection of points $p_i\in \partial M$ (e.g., one point), and replacing the original background with a flat conformal metric $h_0$ on $\partial M$ by a complete hyperbolic metric with cusps at the (removed) points $p_i$.
 Then, instead of measuring the mass of $M$ with respect to the original background with a toroidal boundary we can define a mass with respect to the new background $\bar b$, as in \eqref{26XI21.1zd}-\eqref{26XI21.1as}.